Torfkopp/masterarbeit/chapters/evaluation.typ

 Even though the software stack around palaestrAI went through some changes during the time of the experiments, it stands to reason that the implementation of the NAS methods into the harl framework may have some underlying problems and unintended behaviour.
-The possibility of the NAS methods simply not being able to handle the task at hand should also be taken into consideration.
+The possibility of the NAS methods simply not being able to handle the task at hand (in the time given) should also be taken into consideration.
 Further investigation and experimentation is needed to clarify the reasons for the NAS methods' performance.

 The reason for the lower overall reward for NEAT in the second experiment is known;